djeada/Linux-Notes/notes/nfs.md

 - **Security**: Be cautious with NFS configurations; always consider security.
 Restrict access based on IP addresses, users, or other criteria.
 - **Managing Shared Folders on Server**:

-a) To view currently shared folders with their respective options, use:
+I. To view currently shared folders with their respective options, use:

 ```bash
 exportfs -v
 ```

-b) To unshare a directory:
+II.
+To unshare a directory:

 ```bash
 exportfs -u <directory_path>